Bunion

 What To Expect

-• An outpatient procedure lasting about an hour
+• An outpatient procedure lasting about 1.5 hours

 • Usually done with general anesthesia